nael8r/How-To-Write-An-LLVM-Register-Allocator/HowToWriteAnLLVMRegisterAllocator.rst

 After a spill has been inserted, the pass of Liveness Analysis is automatically called to update the ``LiveIntervals`` information.

-The spill cost of each virtual register is already computed before the register allocation pass and it's stored in the ``weight`` attribute of the ``LiveInterval`` class, for more information see the `CalcSpillWights <http://llvm.org/doxygen/CalcSpillWeights_8h.html>`_ file.
+The spill cost of each virtual register is already computed before the register allocation pass and it's stored in the ``weight`` attribute of the ``LiveInterval`` class, for more information see the `CalcSpillWeights <http://llvm.org/doxygen/CalcSpillWeights_8h.html>`_ file.

 Using the ``RegAllocBase`` Interface
 ------------------------------------